Name, Role, Value

 What should you do?

 - Whenever possible, use standard HTML controls that include name, role, state, and value information.
+Interface elements should be used according to specification.

 How do you do it?